-- At all times they take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Personal data is only stored with secure password protected school systems or online providers. - Tthey are properly "logged-off" at the end of any session in which they are using personal data. - They use appropriate systems to ensure the security of personal data if asked to transfer information between schools or to external organisations.
+- At all times they take care to ensure the safe keeping of personal data, minimising the risk of its loss or misuse. - Personal data is only stored with secure password protected school systems or online providers. - They are properly "logged-off" at the end of any session. - They use appropriate systems to ensure the security of personal data if asked to transfer information between schools or to external organisations.